 Her prior civic involvement includes chairing the Northern Virginia Leadership Awards Gala auction committee; volunteering at the American Red Cross Fire & Ice Ball; serving as a board director and gala coordinator of the Shelley A. Marshall Foundation; and acting as D.C.
 Area ambassador for Operation Interdependence.

 Bobbi holds a Graduate Certificate in Local Government Management from Virginia Tech’s Center for Public Administration and Policy and a Bachelor of Science Degree in Business Administration from Widener University.
 Various professional studies include distance learning at the Wharton School of Business.

 Bobbi was honored by the National Capital Gift Planning Council as the 2018 Jim Potter Memorial scholar for development of the FCPF Legacy Circle.
-In 2014, Park Foundation support helped secure the National Recreation & Park Association (NRPA) Excellence in Inclusion Award for the Park Authority’s recreational and leisure opportunities for people of all abilities and the Kudos Marketing Award for the Partners in Preservation online social media campaign that raised $75,000 to renovate Colvin Run Mill.
+In 2014, Park Foundation support helped secure the National Recreation & Park Association (NRPA) Excellence in Inclusion Award for the Park Authority’s recreational and leisure opportunities for people of all abilities.
+The Partners in Preservation online social media campaign that raised $75,000 to renovate Colvin Run Mill was recognized in 2013 with a NRPA Kudos Marketing Award and FCPA Trailblazer Team of the Year.
 Under Bobbi’s leadership, NRPA honored the Park Foundation with the 2011 National Corporate Humanitarian Award.

 Bobbi’s primary professional interest is to support the One Fairfax social equity policy throughout Fairfax County’s award-winning park system to ensure that all county citizens have opportunity to attain a high quality of life.